 Buy a sim or a portable wifi hotspot

-If you need to go online, do not expect there to be decent wifi everywhere.
-Places like Boracay and Manila have readily available wifi, but many of the islands might be very hit and miss.
+If you need to go online in the Philippines, do not expect there to be decent wifi everywhere.
+Places like Boracay and Manila have readily available fast wifi, but many of the islands might be very hit and miss.

-As a top travel tip, El Nidos’ internet is poor throughout the town.
+As a top travel tip, the internet in El Nido is poor throughout the town.
 It’s not about which café or hotel you visit, the actual internet provided to the town is very poor.
 It works best at about 4am.
 I couldn’t even get on Instagram!

 On the other hand, we found the wifi at every airport in the Philippines to be very good (and free).
 At Manila’s airport, we found it to be exceptionally fast!